 Syncing Trees

 Set aside the fact that syncing our tree with FamilySearch is a time-consuming problem that neither Family Tree Maker nor RootsMagic can resolve.
-But, RootsMagic wins with writing to FamilySearch because Family Tree Maker can only read data from the free website, not write to it.
+However, RootsMagic wins with writing to FamilySearch because Family Tree Maker can only read data from the free website, not write to it.

-With Family Tree Maker, you can turn on an auto sync feature.
-Then Family Tree Maker will update Ancestry after you make each change.
-If you turn off the auto sync feature, you can batch process all your changes simultaneously.
+With Family Tree Maker, you can turn on an auto-sync feature.
+Then, Family Tree Maker will update Ancestry after you make each change.
+If you turn off the auto-sync feature, you can batch-process all your changes simultaneously.
 The process is quick and easy.

 Therefore, syncing our trees with Ancestry is better done with Family Tree Maker.